cam39porter/thesis/deliverables/project-proposal.md

   * These SMEs can get Corporation Tax relief for expenditure on research and development

 * As you can see there are multiple definitions of SMEs.
-For the purposes of this study we are going to be focusing on medium sized enterprises.
+For the purposes of this thesis we are going to be focusing on medium sized enterprises.

-  * We will define a medium sized enterprise as one with greater than 50 employees, and a balance sheet of 10-86 million euros or turnover of 10-100 million euros.
+  * We will define a medium sized enterprise as one 50-500 employees, and a balance sheet of 10-86 million euros or turnover of 10-100 million euros.

-  * We are going to focus on medium sized enterprises for two reasons.
+  * We are going to focus on medium sized enterprises for two reasons:

-    1. Small enterprise exports are too small.
+    1. The potential value of small enterprise exports are too small.

     1. Large enterprises are already exporting in large quantities.